Arctic coastal tundra: Flora

 This area supports wetland plants especially sedges and grasses, mosses and lichens, and right on the coast there are peat bogs.
 Trees such as dwarf birch, willows, northern Labrador tea (Dryas) and alders grow in the warmer areas of the region, the Mackenzie River delta and the Yukon coast.

 Fauna

 This region provides calving habitat for four herds of caribou, the Western Arctic, Teshekpuk, Central Arctic, and Porcupine caribou herds.
 Another key species is the muskox of Banks Island and the Arctic National Wildlife Refuge coast.
 Other mammals include lemmings, polar bear, walrus, beluga whale, snowshoe hare and Arctic hare, red fox, grey wolf, Arctic ground squirrel and seals.
-The coast is also home to many breeding waterbirds including snow goose, spectacled eider, Steller's eider, king eider, and yellow-billed loon.
+The coast is also home to many breeding waterbirds including snow goose, spectacled eider, Steller's eider, king eider, red-throated loon, pacific loon, and yellow-billed loon.
 Important bird areas include the Colville River delta, Teshekpuk Lake (which is within the National Petroleum Reserve–Alaska), and Kasegaluk Lagoon a breeding area for brant goose.
 Predatory birds include the snowy owls that hunt waterbirds and lemmings.
 Fish of the waters here include the Arctic char.